mathaou/showcase/public/files/post1.md

     };
 ```

 The actual home page blurb gets resolved up, and the web page gets created in the background.
-I should probably be using async/await here, too, but I am still a little mistified as to when it's necessary.
-I kind of just found a configuration that works and hoped it wasn't so superfluous.
+I should probably be using async/await here, too, but I am still a little mystified as to when it's necessary.
+I found a configuration that works and hoped it wasn't too superfluous.
 I kind of cheated by using increasing levels of headers and crazy levels of regular expressions, but it works so 🤷.

 ```
     # Adventures in Markdown-To-HTML